bbauska/Coursera-Bootstrap/readme.md

 converting the sass code to CSS code.

-Going to your command prompt, at the prompt, type in "grunt.CSS" and you\'ll see the SASS task executing and then converting styles.sess file to styles.CSS file.
+Going to your command prompt, at the prompt, type in "grunt.CSS" and you&apos;ll see the SASS task executing and then converting styles.sess file to styles.CSS file.

 Also, as you can see, the Time Grunt will print out statistics like this